-Excerpted from “The Implications of God’s Determination of People’s Outcomes Based on Performance” in Records of Christ’s Talks
+Excerpted from “The Implications of God’s Determination of People’s Outcomes Based on Performance” in Records of Talks of Christ of the Last Days

 Some people believe that after experiencing God’s judgment and chastisement and being dealt with and pruned by Him, or once their true colors have been revealed, it means their outcomes are set in stone.
 Most people cannot see past this; they get stuck on it and do not know how to move forward.
 Ordinarily, when they have yet to be dealt with and pruned and have not suffered any setbacks, they feel that they should pursue the truth and satisfy God’s will in their faith.
 However, as soon as they take a bit of a blow or any difficulties arise, out comes their betraying nature.
 This is disgusting to see.
 Afterward, they, too, feel it disgusting, and ultimately delimit their own end, saying, “It’s all over for me!
 If I’m capable of doing such things, doesn’t that mean I’m done for?
 God will never save me.”
 Many people are in this state.
 It could even be said that everyone is like this.
 Why do people delimit themselves thus?
 It proves that they still do not understand God’s intention to save mankind.
 Being dealt with just once leads to your taking a long hiatus from pursuing the truth; making just one minor mistake stops you from fulfilling your duty; even just a minor scenario can lead you to get stuck.
 It is as if people are only enthusiastic when they feel they are flawless and without blemish, yet when they discover they are overly corrupt, they do not have the heart to continue pursuing the truth.
 Many people have spoken words of frustration and negativity such as, “It’s definitely over for me; there’s no way I can be saved.
 Even if God forgives me, I can’t forgive myself; I can never change.”
 People do not understand God’s will, which shows they still do not know His work.
 In fact, during their normal entry, humans do sometimes reveal some corrupt dispositions, their actions are tainted, they take no responsibility, they have no loyalty, and they are careless and perfunctory—and this is all very natural; these are part of an inevitable pattern.
 Without such things being revealed, how could they be called corrupted humans?
 If humankind were not corrupt, then there would be no significance in God’s work of salvation.
 At present, the situation is that people lack the truth; they do not really know themselves and their states are not clear to them, so they need to be exposed and put in the spotlight.
 Enlightenment will only come when people are exposed, for they are all numb and dull-witted, and unless this sort of work is done, they will not change.

-Excerpted from “One Must Understand That There Are Similarities and Differences Among People’s Natures” in Records of Christ’s Talks
+Excerpted from “One Must Understand That There Are Similarities and Differences Among People’s Natures” in Records of Talks of Christ of the Last Days

 Having failed and fallen down multiple times is not a bad thing; nor is being exposed.
 Whether you have been dealt with, pruned, or been exposed, you must remember this at all times: Being exposed does not mean that you are being condemned.
 Being exposed is a good thing; it is the best opportunity for you to get to know yourself.
 It can bring your life experience a change of gears.
 Without it, you will possess neither the opportunity, the condition, nor the context to be able to reach an understanding of the truth of your corruption.
 If you can come to know the things inside you, all those aspects hidden deep within you that are hard to recognize and difficult to unearth, then this is a good thing.
 Becoming able to truly know yourself is the best opportunity for you to mend your ways and become a new person; it is the best opportunity for you to obtain new life.
 Once you truly know yourself, you will be able to see that when the truth becomes one’s life, it is a precious thing indeed, and you will thirst for the truth and enter into the reality.
 This is such a great thing!
 If you can grab this opportunity and earnestly reflect upon yourself and gain a genuine knowledge of yourself whenever you fail or fall down, then in the midst of negativity and weakness, you will be able to stand back up.
 Once you have crossed this threshold, you will then be able to take a big step forward and enter truth reality.